by ProcureDeskLast Updated : Oct-07-2020

 It feels like you’re in an invoice maze!

-You might be thinking, “but not all our suppliers are using the same invoicing channel.”
+You might be thinking, “But not all our suppliers are using the same invoicing channel.”

 That is correct, but you can automate the invoice capture process so that the invoices can be consolidated for you, no matter how your vendors are submitting the invoices.